shichao-an/notes/docs/lkd/ch6.md

 ##### **List Heads**

-But before we can use kernel’s linked list routines to manage our structure, we need a canonical pointer to refer to the list as a whole: a *head* pointer.
+But before we can use kernel's linked list routines to manage our structure, we need a canonical pointer to refer to the list as a whole: a *head* pointer.

 Since each contains a `list_head`, and we can iterate from any one node to the next.
 We need a special pointer that refers to your linked list, without being a list node itself.
 This special node is in fact a normal `list_head`: [p90]